 On March 28, Ronald Coldren, former financial secretary of United Steelworkers Local 207, pleaded guilty in U.S. District Court for the Northern District of Ohio to one count of embezzlement in the amount of $30,639 from the Findlay-based union.
 He had been indicted in November.
 The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

-On August 23, Violet Lamorie, former secretary-treasurer for American Federation of Government Employees Local 695, was sentenced in U.S. District Court for the District of Colorado to 10 months of home confinement and five years of probation for embezzling $71,430 from the Denver union.
-She also was ordered to pay full restitution and a $100 special assessment.
-Lamorie had pleaded guilty last November after being charged in October.
-The union represents employees of the Denver U.S. Mint plant.
-The actions follow a joint investigation by the Labor Department’s Office of Labor-Management Standards and the Treasury Department’s Office of Inspector General.… Read More ➡
+On March 23, Estes Evans, former treasurer of International Association of EMTs and Paramedics (IAEP) Local R7-33, was sentenced to six months of home confinement and five years of supervised release for embezzling $44,446.86 in funds from the Milwaukee union.
+He also was ordered to pay full restitution and a $100 special assessment.
+Evans had pleaded guilty in December after being charged in June.
+IAEP is an affiliate of the National Association of Government Employees, itself an affiliate of the Service Employees International Union.
+The actions follow a probe by the U.S. Labor Department’s Office of Labor-Management Standards.